 Your little ones are counting on you to provide them with a formula that is nutritionally complete, free of dangerous bacteria, and that you can prepare safely and consistently as a busy and possibly sleep-deprived parent.

-I believe this homemade baby formula recipe is just that.
+I believe this homemade goat milk formula recipe is just that.

 The next phase.

-Our vision is to move the idea of a homemade baby formula recipe from being one of the nutritional worlds “best kept secrets” to a commonly accepted and medically advocated approach which both parents and healthcare providers can enthusiastically recommend when breast feeding is not an option.
+Our vision is to move the idea of a homemade goat milk formula recipe from being one of the nutritional worlds “best kept secrets” to a commonly accepted and medically advocated approach which both parents and healthcare providers can enthusiastically recommend when breast feeding is not an option.